 The completed Rhode Island Bus Stop Design Guide uses compelling graphics to clearly convey complex information to a public audience.
 The guide provides eleven bus stop layout scenarios that meet ADA and RIPTA accessibility requirements, and are suitable for a variety of roadway operating environments with varying types of pedestrian facilities.
 To identify policies and best practices, McMahon reviewed bus stop design manuals created by peer transit agencies and national guidelines, such as those by NACTO and AASHTO that incorporate strong transit elements in Complete Streets design.
 Elements such as bus stop and passenger amenities placement, bus stop configuration, integration of other modes including pedestrian and bicycle infrastructure, transit priority measures, and parking impacts, are integrated into the design guide.

-The project received the 2018 Innovative Transportation Solutions Award by Women in Transportation (WTS) - Rhode Island.
+The project received the 2018 Innovative Transportation Solutions Award by Women’s Transportation Seminar (WTS) - Rhode Island.